GiantPluto/VaquarWiki/Custom-authorizer-vs-Cognito---authentication-for-amazon-api-gateway.md

 So Authorizers can use token and request.

+TOKEN type Lambda authorizers grant a caller permissions to invoke a given request using an authorization token passed in a header.
+The token could be, for example, an OAuth token.

 Token-based lambda authorizers receive the below object as its event to process the authorization request:

      `{`